intiMRA/imra_code_blog/_posts/Function-Over-Load.md

   url: '${basePath}/assets/blog/function-overload/cover.png'
 ---

-Recently I encountered a bug working on a new feature, it turned out to do with a function that was being overloaded form a super class with default arguments.
+Recently I encountered a bug working on a new feature, it turned out to do with a method that was being overloaded form a super class with default arguments.
 In this article I will be sharing what I learned and provide some ideas on how to prevent this issue.
 You can find the code [here](https://github.com/intiMRA/Function-Overload-Swift/blob/main/Contents.swift).
 Let's get into it!

 ## The Problem

-When calling a specific function, we were getting an unexpected outcome.
-It turned out it was because we added a default parameter to a function that was being overloaded, the fix was simple but it took a long time to find out what was happening.
+When calling a specific method, we were getting an unexpected outcome.
+It turned out it was because we added a default parameter to a method that was being overloaded, the fix was simple but it took a long time to find out what was happening.
 Now after doing some investigation, it became even more clear why inheritance needs to be used with extreme care to prevent unknown behaviour in your code.
-When overloading functions with default arguments, Here is what I learned:
+When overloading methods with default arguments, Here is what I learned:

-* The function with the smallest number of parameters will be prioritised.
+* The method with the smallest number of parameters will be prioritised.
-* The functions in the super class will be prioritised
+* The methods in the super class will be prioritised
 * Inheritance and default arguments are a double edged sword

 ## Deep Dive

 ### Overloading

-For those who do not know, function overloading is when a class has two or more functions with the same name but different parameter:
+For those who do not know, method overloading is when a class has two or more methods with the same name but different parameter:

 ```swift
 class Dog {